ASCENDED-Team/asc-notifications/README.md

 });
 ```

-## Setting the position of the Notification via
+## Setting the position of the Notification
 You have to modify the postion in the shared/config.ts file

 ```javascript